semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

     c_data[i] = c_data[i].astype(str).apply(convert_value)
 ```

 Alright so here is where the magic is happening, we first create a list that will store all the columns that we are planning to modify then loop through them.
-Using a pandas notation and a for loop, we can access to all the value in a column and each value is cast to a string using the function astype(str) and applied to it the function convert_value that we have written earlier on.
+Using a pandas notation and a for loop, we can access to all the value in a column, and each value is cast to a string using the function astype(str) and applied to it the function convert_value that we have written earlier on.

 The function will receive each value in each column as a string and replace the comma by a dot and return a float.
-The returned float value will be stored at the same place where was the original value in the column.
+The returned float value will be stored at the same place, where was the original value in the column.

 ```python